wb14123/bard/Readme.markdown

 **It is not stable now.**

-Why Another Web Framework
+Pre-requirements
 ---------------

-* Annotations in Java could makes code much cleaner.
+* Java 8
-* Current frameworks is not easy to extend.
+* Maven 3

 Features
 ---------------